regroove-solutions/fv-web-ui/frontend/README.md

 If you need to point your UI at a different NUXEO instance for whatever reason, modify the return value for `getBaseURL` in `NavigationHelpers`.

+## Git Hooks

+Git hooks are validating the frontend code on commit.

+You can skip the commit checks by adding the `--no-verify` flag to a `git commit`, eg:
+`git commit -m 'pull update & conflict resolution' --no-verify`

+Please edit the eslint config and adjust the rules to preference.
+For example, downgrading a rule to a warning instead of an error.

 ## Licensing

 The data and code in this repository is licensed under multiple licenses.